 Industry professionals will help to design production exercises to prepare you for professional commissions, whether for the BBC, C4 or a commercial client.
 From the start you will work as part of a 'production team', dealing with everything from pre-production to post production.
 You will be expected to develop projects to an industry standard.

 You will be matched with an industry mentor who will act as an advisor for your professional development and give guidance on the development and production of your final major project.

 BBC career guidance, training, events and learning resources

 Throughout the course you will be offered career guidance and job preparation advice through specially organised events.
-You will have access to BBC produced learning resources, for example, recordings of master-classes held for BBC staff and you will be invited to BBC hosted events throughout the year.
+You will have access to industry produced learning resources and will also be invited to industry hosted events throughout the year.

 Careers / Further study

-We aim to produce ready and able graduates with the skills and understanding suitable for entry level posts in the factual broadcast sector including documentary, formats and presenter-led features.
+We aim to produce ready and able graduates with the skills and understanding suitable for entry-level posts in the documentary sector including documentary, factual formats and non-scripted programmes.

-Successful students secure work in production companies and post-production facilities asrunners, junior researchers, technical and edit assistants and camera operatives.
+Successful students secure work in production companies and post-production facilities as producers, assistant producers, development researchers, technical and edit assistants, and camera operatives.